wowowo-wo/visualiuze_gradient_flow_in_latent_space/README.md

 ### Parameters

 --image_path
-Path to the target image.
-(Required)
+Path to the target image. (required)

 --loss_type
 Which loss function to use for optimization.
 Default is mse.
 Options include mse, l1, ssim, vgg, lpips, psnr, tv, and sinkhorn.